Prophetic perfect tense

-The prophetic perfect tense is a literary technique used in religious texts, most commonly in the Bible, that describes future events that are so certain to happen that they are referred to in the past tense as if they had already happened.
+The prophetic perfect tense is a literary technique used in the Bible that describes future events that are so certain to happen that they are referred to in the past tense as if they had already happened.

 History

 The category of "prophetic perfect" was already suggested by medieval Hebrew grammarians, such as David Kimhi: "The matter is as clear as though it had already passed," or Isaac ben Yedaiah:

 "[The rabbis] of blessed memory followed, in these words of theirs, in the paths of the prophets who speak of something which will happen in the future in the language of the past.
 Since they saw in prophetic vision that which was to occur in the future, they spoke about it in the past tense and testified firmly that it had happened, to teach the certainty of his [God's] words -- may he be blessed -- and his positive promise that can never change and his beneficent message that will not be altered."
 (Isaac ben Yedaiah):

 Wilhelm Gesenius describes it as follows: